IAM Policy Evaluation Logic Step-by-Step - Explicit Deny, RCP, SCP, Resource Policy, Identity Policy, Permission Boundary, and Session Policy

 Reasoning shortcut: Permission Boundary is the intersection on top of identity policy.
 If you want to test "what can my role actually do?", compute identity_policy ∩ permission_boundary by hand for the action set you care about.

-Teaching point: Permission Boundaries are silent.
+Key takeaway: Permission Boundaries are silent.
 There is no AWS API call you can make that returns "the boundary blocked this".
 You see AccessDenied.
 The boundary is exactly the kind of failure that produces "the policy says I can but I can't" tickets.

-Case 10 — Session Policy Narrows AssumeRole NO
+Case 10 — Session Policy Narrows AssumeRole

 Scenario: A CI/CD system assumes a deployer role with identity policy s3:* on *, but passes a session policy that further narrows access to a single bucket.
 The session can write to that bucket, but not others.